oduerr/grader/README.md

 ## 🛠 Technical Details

 - **Developed with AI Assistance** This was an exercise in agent-based programming.
 The key was to use the [requirements file](requirements.md) to instruct the agent what to do.
 The programming was done using VS Code and Claude Sonnet 4.0.
-The requirements file was generated itself with the help of OpenAI's ChatGPT after a discussion with the agent about the requirements.
+The requirements file was generated itself with the help of OpenAI's ChatGPT after a discussion with it about the requirements.
 See the [development documentation](development/README.md) for more details.
 - **Single File Application**: No installation required, works offline.
 You can run it directly from the `index.html` file or use the GitHub Pages link above.
 - **Browser-Based**: Runs entirely in modern web browsers w/o server communication, no data sent to any server.
 - **External Libraries**: